A Breakdown of TDD Over the Years (2000-2009)

 • Zoods Crews 4-7 are released, now with just 6 dudes per crew instead of 12.

-• Zoods Crew 5-7 see mostly reprints instead of new variants, and these reprints were of a crappy rubbery plastic that gets easily dirty.
-They also now include promo cards for Spin Master's other toys instead of a card pack or clash cubes pack.
+• Zoods Crew 5-7 see mostly reprints instead of new variants, and these reprints were of a cheaper rubbery plastic that more easily attracted dirt, dust, and hair.
+They also now include promo cards for Spin Master's other toy lines.

 • 6 Toys R Us 6-packs are released, but these packs are now almost entirely reprints